juanmendez/EmPubLite-AndroidAnnotations/README.md

 <li>res\layout\simplecontent.xml (Required for \src\com\commonsware\empublite\NoteActivity.java and \src\com\commonsware\empublite\SimpleContentActivity.java in order to apply @FragmentById)</li>
 </ul>

 Feel free to contact me and ask me qustions.
-I personally found this strategy great to learn Android Annotations.
+I personally found this strategy great to learn Android Annotations. <a href="http://juanmendez.info/android-annotations-demo/" target="_blank">Here is more of what I had to go through</a>.